 Here is why you need to increase your daily intake of good fat:

 #1 – Maintain insulin levels

 You need insulin to turn the sugars and proteins you eat into energy in your muscle cells, but if sugars and/or proteins are overeaten, insulin converts these calories into fat.
 On the other hand, insulin is not used to convert dietary fat into energy … nor will that fat get stored as fat.
 So, a high good fat diet can promote weight loss by helping maintain healthy insulin levels.
-Generally, in The Plant Paradox, I try to have people consume a 60-80% fat diet!
+Generally, I try to have people consume a 60-80% fat diet!

 #2 – Help with weight loss

 Some dietary fats have been shown to promote more weight loss than low fat diets with equal calorie consumption.
 For example, both MCT oil – otherwise known as medium-chain triglyceride oil or liquid coconut oil – and extra virgin olive oil have produced these results.

 MCT oil is a saturated fatty acid that not only helps support cognitive function, but also has numerous health benefits, not the least of which is helping with weight management.

 And a recent study took places over the course of five years – where people used a liter of olive oil per week versus a low fat diet and … they lost weight!1 Additionally, they also had better memory.
 The monounsaturated fats in avocados and avocado oils react in the same way as olive oil.
 Studies also show adding just one avocado a day to the diet results in weight loss.
 2